exuberantcoyote/blog-starter/README.md

 If you're going to do a lot of editing, you might prefer to run it with nodemon, which will restart the server every time your source files change.

-  PORT=4000 ./node_modules/.bin/nodemon -e 'js,html,yaml,css' index.js
+  IP='localhost' PORT=4000 ./node_modules/.bin/nodemon -e 'js,html,yaml,css' index.js

 To update the blog, you'll be editing and adding `.yaml` files in the `data/updates` directory.
 Before you get into that, you'll likely want